 If your fan fiction is a parody or satire, and it has transformed the work into something new, then you might fall within the fair use exception.
 Typically, fan fiction is merely an offshoot of the original with a new plot or character relationship.
 If so, use as little of the original work as possible.
 Do not write about characters in a plot that closely follows the original work.
 Instead, strip those copyright elements as much as possible and add new, transformative elements for fair use to apply.

-Factor four is also helpful for fan fiction writers, because the effect on the market value of the original content is minimal when fan fiction is offered for free.
+Factor four is also helpful for fan fiction writers because the effect on the market value of the original content is minimal when fan fiction is offered for free.
 That benefit disappears if you are selling your work (see point five below).

 4. Use Disclaimers.

 A disclaimer will help avoid the appearance the fan fiction author is claiming ownership of the underlying work (or appear to be claiming ownership).
-Insert a disclaimer acknowledging you do not own the underlying creative work and you are not making any profit from the publication of your fan fiction.
+Insert a disclaimer acknowledging you do not own the underlying creative work and that you are not making any profit from the publication of your fan fiction.
 In addition, it is always prudent to give the author of the underlying work credit.

 5. Be Wary of Publishing Commercially.

 If you are going to publish fan fiction commercially, be aware this can be risky legal ground.
 One option is to make changes to the fan fiction work to avoid copyright infringement.
 This means using as little of the original work as possible and adding new, transformative elements not found in the underlying work.
 Character personalities and general settings are typically fine to leave in your work.
 Vampires suck blood.
 Boys play magical competitive sports.
-But use a vampire that sparkles like diamonds, or a game like Quidditch, and you are exploiting copyright protected elements for financial gain.
+But use a vampire that sparkles like diamonds or a game like Quidditch, and you are exploiting copyright-protected elements for financial gain.
 Using Fifty Shades of Grey as an example again, E.L.
 James stripped the Twilight elements from her fan fiction story Master of the Universe before selling it commercially as Fifty Shades.
-And of course the erotic twist on the plot was a transformative element not found in the underlying work.
+And, of course, the erotic twist on the plot was a transformative element not found in the underlying work.

 If the characters and stories of an author passionately move you to write fan fiction, make sure your fictional stories are legally compliant.
 A little up-front work will protect you in the long run.
-If you are the author of work that generates fan fiction, know your legal options under the copyright laws and make an informed decision on how to respond.
+If you are the author of a work that generates fan fiction, know your legal options under the copyright laws and make an informed decision on how to respond.
 At the very least, let your fans know your tolerance level and any limitations on the creation of fan fiction from your original work.
 That way, both you and the fan fiction writer can happily co-exist.

 This article appeared first in the IBPA Independent Magazine (September 2017).

 Legal Disclaimer: The information in this article is for educational purposes only.
 It does not constitute legal advice or establish an attorney-client relationship.
-I am a writer, who is also a lawyer, helping other fellow writers learn about publishing law related issues.
+I am a writer who is also a lawyer, helping other fellow writers learn about publishing law-related issues.
 Consult a qualified lawyer in your jurisdiction for all legal opinions for your specific situation.
-You can read our full Sidebar Saturdays legal disclaimer here.
+You can read our full Sidebar Saturday’s legal disclaimer here.